multiversx/mx-chain-proxy-go/README.md

 - `/v1.0/block/:shardID/altered-accounts/by-hash/:hash?tokens=token1,token2`    (GET) --> returns altered accounts in the given block by hash, filtered out by given tokens
 - `/v1.0/block/:shardID/altered-accounts/by-hash/:hash?tokens=token1,token2&withMetadata=true`    (GET) --> returns altered accounts in the given block by hash, filtered out by given tokens.
 For each esdt, it will also add its metadata

-Please note that in order for `altered-accounts` endpoint to work with historical balances, observers should have this flag **on** when started.
+Please note that `altered-accounts` endpoints will only work if the backing observers of the Proxy have support for historical balances (`--operation-mode historical-balances` when starting the node)

 ### blocks